jdalrymple/gitbeaker/README.md

 })
 ```

-Once you have your library instatiated, you can utilize many of the api's functionality:
+Once you have your library instantiated, you can utilize many of the API's functionality:

 Using the await/async method